Dallas County Court Records

 Dallas County Criminal Court Records

-Dallas County’s criminal court structure is among the largest in the state, with cases distributed across felony-level criminal district courts and misdemeanor-level county criminal courts, all housed in the Frank Crowley Courts Building.
+Dallas County's criminal court structure is one of the largest in Texas, with cases divided between felony-level criminal district courts and misdemeanor-level county criminal courts, all housed at the Frank Crowley Courts Building.

 Criminal District Courts (Felonies)